 1 egg separated

 Preheat the oven to 200C and grease 2 baking trays – this made around 18 cookies.
 Into a bowl measure the Butter and the Sugar – my original recipe recommends using Caster Sugar (Superfine sugar in the US) however we didn’t have any today and use normal granulated sugar and they turned out fine.

-Place the cookies in the oven for 10 minutes and in the mean time beat the egg white.
-After 10 minutes take the cookies out and brush with the beaten egg white and sprinkle on some sugar (these are really an end of lent treat) and return to the oven for a further 8 to 10 minutes (please adjust according to your own oven).
+Place the cookies in the oven for 10 minutes and in the meantime beat the egg white.
+After 10 minutes take the cookies out and brush with the beaten egg white and sprinkle with some sugar (these are really an end of lent treat) and return to the oven for a further 8 to 10 minutes (please adjust according to your own oven).
 Take them out of the oven and place on a wire rack to cool and then ENJOY!